An Electric vehicle (EV) fleet can be a great benefit to your operation. Here’s how your fleet and bottom line can benefit from electric vehicles.

 To calculate the potential fuel savings from electric vehicles, you’ll need to identify your costs and usage.
 The best way to do this is with fleet management software that is capable of automating your fuel usage and cost per mile.

 For this example, let’s take a look at the state of Washington as an example.
-According to AAA, in January 2020, Washington fuel prices averaged $3.09 per gallon.
-Meanwhile, the cost of electricity in Washington for January was $0.082 kWh.
+According to AAA, in January 2021, national fuel prices averaged $2.40 per gallon.
+Meanwhile, the national average cost of electricity was $0.138 kWh.

 Let’s breakdown the costs and compare which would spend less on fuel.
 For this example, we will use a standard vehicle that gets 20 miles per gallon, and a mid-range 100kWh powered electric vehicle with a 300 miles range.